Pressure & Heart Rate

 Exercise, Emotion, Heart rate and Blood pressure

-Similarly, state of mind such as anxiety, frustration, anger, fear, anticipation of pain and negative emotional states can bring about elevations in heart rate.
-Positive psychological states such as excitement, joy and interest can also bring elevations in heart rate.
+State of minds such as anxiety, frustration, anger, fear, anticipation of pain and negative emotional states can bring about elevations in heart rate.
+Positive psychological states such as excitement, joy, and interest can also bring elevations in heart rate.